Trump Administration Moves Closer To Allowing Oil Drilling In Arctic Refuge

 "I do believe there certainly could be a lease sale by the end of the year," Bernhardt said, according to NPR member station Alaska Public Media.

-Environmental groups have pledge to sue to stop the move.
-They say that once drilling rights are sold, it will be harder for a future president to reverse course.
+Environmental groups have pledged to sue to stop the move.
+They said that once drilling rights are sold, it will be harder for a future president to reverse course.

-The Natural Resources Defense Council and other groups say oil operations in the federally protected lands threaten the pristine landscape, which sustains caribou, polar bears, migratory birds and other animals.
+The Natural Resources Defense Council and other groups said oil operations in the federally protected lands threaten the pristine landscape, which sustains caribou, polar bears, migratory birds and other animals.

 "The Trump administration never stops pushing to drill in the Arctic Refuge — and we will never stop suing them," said Gina McCarthy, president of the Natural Resources Defense Council.
 "America has safeguarded the refuge for decades, and we will not allow the administration to strip that protection away now."